Information about Amlodipine

 Amlodipine may cause itching in some patients, though it is an uncommon side effect.
 If it is severe and worries you, contact your doctor.

 No, there is no evidence that Amlodipine causes deterioration of kidney problems.
 Amlodipine can be used in normal doses in patients with kidney problems.
-The uncommon side effects of Amlodipine includes passing urine more often and night-time urinating.
+In fact, by lowering the blood pressure, it helps to prevent injury to the kidneys due to hypertension.

 Q. Should I take Amlodipine in the morning or at night?

-Amlodipine can be taken anytime in the morning or evening, once daily.
-It is advised to take it at the same time each day so that you remember to take it and the levels of medicine are maintained.
+Amlodipine can be taken anytime in the morning or evening, usually prescribed once daily.
+Follow the advice of your doctor.
+It is advised to take it at the same time each day so that you remember to take it and consistent levels of medicine are maintained in the body.

 Q. How long do I need to take Amlodipine?

-You should keep on taking Amlodipine as long as your doctor has recommended you to take it.
+You should keep on taking Amlodipine for as long as your doctor has recommended you to take it.
 You may need to take it lifelong.
-Do not stop taking it, as it may lead to increased blood pressure and you may fall at risk of stroke and heart attack.
+Do not stop taking it, even if you feel well or your blood pressure is well controlled.
+If you stop taking Amlodipine, your blood pressure may increase again and your condition may worsen.

-No, Amlodipine is not a beta blocker.
-It belongs to a class of medicine known as calcium channel blocker.
+No, Amlodipine is not a beta-blocker.
+It belongs to a class of medicines known as calcium channel blockers.
 It lowers blood pressure by relaxing the blood vessels so that blood can easily flow through the blood vessels.

 Q. What are the serious side effects of Amlodipine?

-Amlodipine may cause serious side effects such as liver problems (yellowing of skin, nausea, vomiting, and loss of appetite), pancreatitis (severe stomach pain, nausea, and vomiting), and recurrent chest pain which may be indicative of a heart attack.
+Amlodipine may cause some serious side effects such as liver problems (yellowing of skin, nausea, vomiting, and loss of appetite), pancreatitis (severe stomach pain, nausea, and vomiting), and recurrent chest pain which may be indicative of a heart attack.
+However, these side effects are rarely seen.
+Remember that your doctor has prescribed this medicine to you because the benefit to you is greater than the risk of any potential side effects.
+Follow your doctor's advice.

 Q. What should I avoid while taking Amlodipine?

 Consult your doctor first before starting any new prescription or non-prescription medicines or supplements.
-Avoid eating grapefruit or drinking grapefruit juice while taking Amlodipine.
+Avoid eating grapefruit (chakotra) or drinking grapefruit juice while taking Amlodipine.
+Take low sodium and low-fat diet, and adhere to the lifestyle changes as advised by your doctor.